mikiasworash/comart-api/config/mongo-indexes.md

 }

 ```
-## 2. index for autocompletion of product search
+## 2. Create an index called `autoCompleteProducts`  for autocompleting words in search
 ```
-autoCompleteProducts

 {
   "mappings": {
     "dynamic": false,